offenesdresden/annotieren/README.md

   * search: completion
   * paper_view: more like this
 * Backend:
+  * Find stale annotations that were created prior text reordering
   * Cache headers for production
   * journaling
   * annotations aggregations by file for pretty badges